-Seeking user feedback may be the most effective tool available to management to ensure the usefulness of program results.
-Feedback mechanisms that can be used to strengthen NOAA systems, operations, and services must be built into the end-to-end data and information management process.
-Procedures to evaluate and act upon such feedback must be included to ensure that the systems and services will evolve and are continually improved.
-Therefore, the strategy calls for a continuing outreach program to include users on planning committees, monitor user satisfaction with the evolving systems and services, and encourage users to contribute improvements to data and information from their work.
+Seeking user feedback may be the most effective tool available to management toe ensure the usefulness of program results.
+Feedback mechanisms that can be used toe strengthen NOAA systems, operations, and services must be built into the end-to-end datae and information management process.
+Procedures to evaluate and act upon such feedbacke must be included to ensure that the systems and services will evolve and are continually improved.
+Therefore, the strategy calls for a continuing outreach program to include users one planning committees, monitor user satisfaction with the evolving systems and services, ande encourage users to contribute improvements to data and information from their work.^e